Earning 1% cash – or more – for doing nothing but shop for things you’d buy anyway?

 With the Tangerine Money-Back card, you get to choose up to 3 spending categories (groceries, gas, restaurants for example) where you earn 2% cash back.
 Amazing, right?

-You get some flexibility and double the flat 1% earn rate that other cards in this list offer, so why isn’t it included in the top 5?
+You get some flexibility and double the flat 1% earn rate that other cards in this list offer, so why isn’t it included at the top of our list?

 The Big Downsides